 - Anderson’s Emergency Soup Kitchen has a wish list and a donation page here: https://andersonemergencykitchen.org/donations You can connect with them on Facebook, and they also have prayer requests on their site.

-- If you need a meal (Housebound): Check out Meals on Wheels Anderson’s other ways to donate page: https://acmow.org/other-ways-to-help/ for several ways to support either through an intentional item drive or with things you may have on hand.
+- If you need a meal (Housebound): Check out options to support Meals on Wheels Anderson’s : volunteering/ or call 864.225.6800 to learn about setting up an intentional item drive or with things you may have on hand.

 - Pride Link has a Get Involved page here https://pridelink.org/get-involved, which includes a new program they’re starting to serve as a temporary solution to LGBTQ+ youth homelessness.
 LGBTQ+ youth in the Upstate may have to leave their homes due to safety issues and end up on the streets.
 Our Host Home Program will match a youth, 18-24 years old, with a volunteer community member who has a spare bedroom and is willing to provide a space for that youth for 3-6 months.
-Pride Link will provide screening, training, and support to the match and case management to the youth, creating a plan for permanent housing and economic stability.
 They’re on Facebook and Instagram.

 - Silent Victims of Crime has an “about” page which describes the kinds of way you can support them, depending on your interest area (mentorship, supplies for children and caregivers, prison visitation, community activities, among others): https://www.silentvictimsofcrime.org/about and they’re on Facebook, Instagram, and Twitter (there are both Florida and South Carolina groups).